Photos: Eric and Jamie Photo

 - Who do you go to and how can we contact her to try it?

-I go to Alison Rogers at Salon U in Homewood!
+I go to Whitney Warner at Hairfolk salon in Birmingham.

 SHOP the How To Take Care of Hair Extensions Post